The Social Media Club is funded by the Facebook Journalism Project

 Criteria to Join the Social Media Club:

-- You are charged with the social media strategy at your company.
+- You are charged with the social media strategy at your company or in your newsroom.
 We have a mix of titles, but this club is intended for social media managers, engagement editors, community managers and those in similar roles.
 Social media understanding, transformation and strategy should be a primary function of your job, but not necessarily the entire job.

 - If you are focused primarily on content strategy and audience development, we have a Chief Content Club designed specifically for you.
 If your role encompasses digital revenue, we have a Chief Digital Club for you.